Independent Variables in Fitts' Law ExperimentsI. Scott MacKenzie

 Toronto, Ontario, Canada M3J 1P3

-BackgroundAn important consideration in research in human-computer interaction is the design of experiments that involve testing with human participants.
-Two fundamental features of such experiments are the independent variables and the dependent variables.
-There is at least one of each.
+BackgroundAn important consideration for research in human-computer interaction is the design of experiments that involve testing with human participants.
+Two fundamental features of such experiments are the independent variables and the dependent variables.1 There is at least one of each.
 An independent variable is a circumstance of interest to the investigator, while a dependent variable is a measurable human behaviour potentially influenced by the circumstance.
 For example, an investigation on computer pointing devices may ask whether speed or accuracy in selecting on-screen targets is influenced by the type of pointing device or the transfer function that relates device motion to cursor motion.
-In the preceding sentence, two circumstances, or independent variables, are identified: “device” and “transfer function”.
-Two behaviours, or dependent variables, are also identified: “speed” and “accuracy”.
+In the preceding sentence, two independent variables are identified: "device" and "transfer function".
+Two behaviours, or dependent variables, are also identified: "speed" and "accuracy".